10 Popular Careers With A Psychology Degree

 As a sports psychologist, you have to understand the psychological perspective of an athlete in order to help them achieve a healthy winning mindset and maintain good emotional and mental health.
 A sports psychologist is often a part of the athletics staff and can assist in everything from rehabilitation to helping coaches stay present and focused emotionally.
 Sometimes, athletes have a hard time being away from their families, struggle to maintain their busy schedules, or experience depression or anxiety.
 These are all circumstances where a sports psychologist can help.

 Neuropsychology is a field of psychology that focuses on the brain and the relationship that it has to the behavior and thoughts that individuals exhibit.
 They may work in hospitals or rehabilitation centers, research settings, neuroscience centers, and more.
 This is a career title that requires a high level of schooling, training, and overall dedication.
 Neuropsychologists are not required to go to medical school, but they do hold doctoral degrees.

 Community or Social Service Managers

 A community or social service manager works to create, improve, and supervise organizations and community-based programs that help others.
 A Bachelor's degree in psychology can get you an entry-level position in this field.
-Someone with this job title might work with an organization that helps a specific demographic or group such as children or families in need, the homeless population, veterans, and those with mental health conditions.
-The salary for this position ranges from $49,800-$84,500.
+Someone with this job title might work with an organization that helps a specific demographic or group, such as children or families in need, the homeless population, veterans, and those with mental health conditions.
+The salary for this position typically ranges from $49,800-$84,500.

-Previous ArticleFour Ways Job Burnout Can Destroy Your Career
+- Previous ArticleFour Ways Job Burnout Can Destroy Your Career

-Next ArticleConsidering Work In A Helping Profession?
+- Next ArticleConsidering Work In A Helping Profession?
 Six Careers In Psychology